Causality Across Languages (CAL): Datooga

 |Collection Status||Collection online|

 Datooga is a Southern Nilotic language spoken in northern and central Tanzania.
 Datooga are traditionally semi-nomadic pastoralists and are thus fairly widely dispersed across the country, especially so in recent decades.
-The speakers represented in this deposit all live in Mbulu District or Hanang’ District of Manyara Region, Tanzania.
-Working languages of the deposit include Swahili and English.
+The speakers represented in this collection all live in Mbulu District or Hanang’ District of Manyara Region, Tanzania.
+Working languages of the collection include Swahili and English.

 The transcriptions use the Datooga orthography developed by the Datooga Bible Translation Project, with the only difference being that